Broker Check

 Medicare Advantage Plans are another way to get your Medicare Part A and Part B coverage.
 Medicare Advantage Plans are offered by Medicare-approved private companies that must follow rules set by Medicare.
-Most Medicare Advantage Plans include Drug coverage (Part D).
+Most Medicare Advantage Plans include Prescription Drug coverage (Part D).
 In many cases, you'll need to use health care providers who participate in the plan's network and service area for the lowest costs.
-These plans set a limit on what you'll have to pay out-of-pocket each year for covered services, to help protect you from unexpected costs.
+These plans set a limit on what you'll have to pay out-of-pocket each year for covered services to help protect you from unexpected costs.
 Some plans even have zero monthly premiums.

 Medigap is Medicare Supplement Insurance that helps fill the "gaps" in Original Medicare and is sold by private companies and offered by Powers Financial and Insurance Group.
 Original Medicare pays for much, but not all of the cost for covered health care services and supplies.
 A Medicare Supplement Insurance (Medigap) policy can help pay some of the remaining health care costs, like: